VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 * In normal mode, if we don't have a custom keybinding for `K` then it will display the available documentation for the symbol under the cursor.

+* In normal mode, `<C-w>d` opens a floating window showing the diagnostics in the line under the cursor.

+* In normal mode, `[d` and `]d` can be used to move the cursor to the previous and next diagnostic of the current file.

+**Since Neovim v0.11**

+> v0.11 is still under development.
+Everything in this section is subject to change.

+* In normal mode, `grn` renames all references of the symbol under the cursor.

+* In normal mode, `gra` shows a list of code actions available in the line under the cursor.

+* In normal mode, `grr` lists all the references of the symbol under the cursor.

+* In insert mode, `<Ctrl-s>` displays the function signature of the symbol under the cursor.

 ## Let's get some easy wins

 Here's a list of features we can use without too much effort, pretty much the only thing we have to do is call a lua function.